 - 1. Help bridge the trust gap between the South Atlantic Fishery Management Council and fishermen. - 2.
-Encourage the preservation of South Atlantic fisheries by using best fishing practices in everyday fishing activities. - 3.
-Increase involvement in the fisheries management process and programs, e.g., advisory panels, attending Council meetings, making public comment, SAFMC Release, and the Best Fishing Practices Master Volunteer Program. - 4.
-Document the stories of those involved in South Atlantic fisheries in a constructive manner.
+Encourage more fishermen to use best fishing practices and get involved in fisheries management by joining advisory panels, attending Council meetings, making public comment, becoming a SAFMC Release participant, and participating in the Best Fishing Practices Master Volunteer Program. - 3.
+Document the stories of those involved in South Atlantic fisheries in a positive light.